pbinkley/rcb-manual/sections/08-a-study-of-paper-permanence.md

 more deteriorated than that from identical volumes kept in rural libraries, according to the Bureau of Standards investigation.
-The much thumbed-over books in the children's department of the public library&nbsp;{%- include columnbreak.html canvas=219 col=2 -%}&nbsp;show the results of wear in use, but there is little doubt that the lasting quality of paper is not only dependent upon its environment but is partly related to the paper itself.
+The much thumbed-over books in the children's department of the public library {% include columnbreak.html canvas=219 col=2 %} show the results of wear in use, but there is little doubt that the lasting quality of paper is not only dependent upon its environment but is partly related to the paper itself.
 This permanence quality, however, is not immediately apparent to the observer.
 The only absolute test of permanence and durability would require that one